apache/spark/docs/quick-start.md

 res9: Long = 15
 {% endhighlight %}

 It may seem silly to use Spark to explore and cache a 30-line text file.
 The interesting part is that these same functions can be used on very large data sets, even when they are striped across tens or hundreds of nodes.
-You can also do this interactively by connecting `spark-shell` to a cluster, as described in the [programming guide](scala-programming-guide.html#initializing-spark).
+You can also do this interactively by connecting `bin/spark-shell` to a cluster, as described in the [programming guide](scala-programming-guide.html#initializing-spark).

 # A Standalone App in Scala
 Now say we wanted to write a standalone application using the Spark API.
 We will walk through a simple application in both Scala (with SBT), Java (with Maven), and Python.
 If you are using other build systems, consider using the Spark assembly JAR described in the developer guide.